RakhithJK/dbeaver-dbeaver-wiki/Reset-UI-settings.md

-## Reset UI settings
+## Reset settings

-You might want to reset UI settings in the following cases:
+You might want to reset settings in the following cases:
 - Shortcuts suddenly stop working
 - Theme colors are messed up
 - Broken or invalid localization